Authority: Executive Vice Chancellor and Provost

 The mentor of the faculty member traditionally presents the case to the DVF where the faculty member’s credentials are discussed.
 Votes of the DVF to grant or deny promotion and tenure are submitted through secret ballots and counted jointly by the Department Head and a randomly selected member of the DVF.

-By first Monday of August, for mandatory cases, the faculty member is notified in writing by the Department Head that he/she is due for promotion and given NCSU REG05.20.20 – Reappointment, Promotion, and Tenure Dossier Format Requirements.
-The committee meets with the candidate.
+By the first Monday of August, for mandatory cases, the faculty member is notified in writing by the Department Head that he/she is due for promotion and given NCSU REG05.20.20 – Reappointment, Promotion, and Tenure Dossier Format Requirements.
+The university timeline for evaluation will guide the actual dates for each of the intermediate milestones, but the overall process is typically as follows.

-By late August, for non-mandatory cases, faculty members seeking promotion from Assistant Professor to Associate Professor with Tenure or from Associate Professor with Tenure to Full Professor present their dossier along with a list of recommended external evaluators.
+By mid-August, for mandatory and non-mandatory cases, faculty members seeking promotion from Assistant Professor to Associate Professor with Tenure or from Associate Professor with Tenure to Full Professor present their dossier along with a list of recommended external evaluators.

-By September 10, documentation is prepared and requests for outside letters are made.
+By late August, documentation is prepared and requests for outside letters are made.

-By October 20, the dossier, including external evaluations, is available to the committee and Departmental Voting Faculty (DVF).
+By October 1, the dossier, including external evaluations, is available to the Departmental Voting Faculty (DVF).

-By November 1, the committee meets to evaluate dossier.
+By mid-October, the committee meets to evaluate dossier.

-Within five business days after the DVF meeting, the DVF assessment, typically written by the mentor, is added to the dossier.
-Then the Department Head prepares his/her assessment and recommendation and adds these to the dossier and provides to the faculty member.
+Within five business days after the DVF meeting, the DVF assessment, written by the DVF Chair and approved by the DVF, is added to the dossier.
+The Department Head prepares his/her assessment and recommendation, adds this to the dossier, and provides access to the faculty member.
 The candidate has five business days to respond to the written comments of the faculty and the Department Head before the dossier is forwarded to the Dean of the College of Agriculture and Life Sciences.